What We Spent: One-Week Christmas Market Trip to Vienna on a Budget

 Vienna’s markets start earlier than most—one reason we chose this destination.
 The five major markets we visited opened on Friday of our trip.
 The main market at City Hall (Rathausplatz) kicked things off with a live concert and festive atmosphere that made the opening day feel like a big event.

-Going in mid-November means not all markets are open yet, but if this is the only time you can travel, it’s still 100 percent worth it.
+Going in mid-November means not all markets are open yet, but if this is the only time you can travel, it’s still worth it.
 The main ones will be open, the crowds are lighter, and the weather is cool but manageable.
-We never needed umbrellas or snow boots—just warm coats and gloves.
+We never needed umbrellas or snow boots, just warm coats and gloves.

 What to Pack for a Vienna Christmas Markets Trip